 - Lower Foundation Costs: Lightweight panels require minimal foundations, reducing material and labor expenses.

-- Energy Savings: Superior insulation reduces cooling costs, a major expense in the UAE.
+- Energy Savings: Superior insulation reduces cooling costs, a major expense in DUBAI.

 - Reusability: Modular cabins can be dismantled and reused, lowering costs for temporary projects.

-- Climate: Energy-efficient insulation reduces cooling costs, critical in the UAE’s hot climate.
+- Climate: Energy-efficient insulation reduces cooling costs, critical in DUBAI’s hot climate.

 - Urban vs. Remote Sites: Urban projects benefit from easy logistics, while remote sites may require lightweight cabins to minimize transport costs.